prantik1998/JEE_Helper/testpapers/Initial_Design/Design.md

 - [ ] Automatic new question should have same subject, marks, answer(Type) as previous question
 - [ ] Should be saved and be editable
 - [ ] Should be sharable between multiple users
+- [ ] ``` Codes written inside these enclosing should be rendered.
+For ex. in text field a person can put <put image here> and while rendering this should be given the priority.
+This feature should also be there as a functionality.```